 **What’s at Stake?**

-Two lawsuits have been filed with the Constitutional Court demanding that the elections be declared unconstitutional.
-The President of Georgia and 30 members of Parliament have also appealed to the court for violating the secrecy of the elections and the right to universal, free elections.
+Two lawsuits have been filed with the demanding that the elections be declared unconstitutional.
+The President of Georgia and 30 members of Parliament have also appealed to the court violating the of the elections and the right to universal, free elections.
 Transparency International – Georgia is saying that these issues need to be resolved before the first session of the parliament can take place.

 **The Verdict**